How to Create and Manage a Startup Budget

 Startup budgets are essential to understand your cash runway.
 Consider your one-off startup costs, fixed and variable costs, and estimated revenue, then refine your assumptions.

 To avoid joining the failed startup statistic, you need to double down on your startup’s budgeting and plan expenses down to the details.

 A startup budget helps to visualize your cash runway and plan your burn rate.
 Burn rate is a measure of how quickly your startup is churning through cash reserves.
 And it determines the length of your lifeline before you either raise funding, get profitable, get acquired, or go bankrupt.

-Budgeting enables you to balance all your fantastic targets with a realistic cash burn rate that’ll cover your startup costs, keep you operational—and growing.
+The budgeting process enables you to balance all your fantastic targets with a realistic cash burn rate that’ll cover your startup costs, keep you operational—and growing.
 Planning your startup budget requires a good understanding of the costs of setting up, stabilizing, and running your startup day-to-day as you head toward profitability.